franzbu/WinHammer.spoon/README.md

 ### Manual Moving and Positioning

 To move a window, hold your 'modifier1' or 'modifier2' key(s) down, then click the left mouse button and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
-If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.
+If the window is dragged beyond the 10-percent-margin, things are getting interesting because then window management with automatic resizing and positioning comes into play.

 ### Automatic Resizing and Positioning